Timber Wall Panel Installation Guide

 • Test your layout before applying adhesive

-Tip: Dry laying or test fitting your panels first helps visualise spacing, alignment and edge cuts before permanent installation.
+Dry laying or test fitting your panels first helps visualise spacing, alignment and edge cuts before permanent installation.

 Suitable Surfaces